caru/StenoTutor/README.md

 ---------

 *Version 0.0.3*
 * Added speech synthesis capability.
-Currently, new levels are announced and session WPM are announced periodically.
+Currently, new levels are announced together with total unlocked words and session WPM are announced periodically.
 All this is fine tunable in session.properties.
 * Added pause/resume current lesson with TAB key.
 You can resume with any key or chord, and the stroke will be printed in the input buffer.
 * Input is now directly taken from Plover standard output.
 * Fixed bug: word backlisting was not working properly with multiple words per line.
+* Fixed bug: unlocked and total words count didn't take blacklist words into account.

 *Version 0.0.2*
 * Show one target word at a time or fill the line and complete it.
 You can configure this in session.properties, property name session.isSingleWordBuffer